tim1e9/kubernetes-the-hard-way-on-ibm-vpc/docs/03-compute-resources.md

 Allocate a static IP address that will be attached to the external load balancer fronting the Kubernetes API Servers:

-`ibmcloud is floating-ip-reserve kube-thw-fip1 --zone us-south-1 --resource-group-name kube-thw-ibmvpc-rg`
+`FLOAT_IP1=$(ibmcloud is floating-ip-reserve kube-thw-fip1 --zone us-south-1 --resource-group-name kube-thw-ibmvpc-rg --output JSON | jq -r .id)`

 ## Configuring SSH Access